Djustice Sears-Duru

-Djustice Sears-Duru (born 24 May 1994) is a Canada international rugby union prop who plays for Ealing Trailfinders and the San Diego Legion in Major League Rugby (MLR).
+Djustice Sears-Duru (born 24 May 1994) is a Canada international rugby union prop who plays for Ealing Trailfinders and the San Diego Legion of Major League Rugby (MLR).

 He previously played for the Seattle Seawolves and the LA Giltinis in the MLR.

 He formerly played for Glasgow Warriors and Ontario Blues.

 Rugby Union career

 Amateur career

 Sears-Duru has appeared for the Castaway Wanderers rugby club in the British Columbia Premier League.
 Sears-Duru played as a minor, junior and senior for the Crusaders Rugby Club in Oakville, Ontario.

 Upon moving to Scotland to play for the Warriors, Sears-Duru has made some appearances for Ayr in the Scottish Premiership.

 Professional career

 Sears-Duru played for Ontario Blues.

 He joined Glasgow Warriors on a short-term deal till the end of the 2015–16 season on 23 March 2016.
 This was then extended till the end of the 2016–17 season.

-Sears-Duru made his debut for the Warriors in the pre-season match against Harlequins on the 20 August 2016.
+Sears-Duru made his debut for the Warriors in the pre-season match against Harlequins on 20 August 2016.

 On 20 February 2017 it was announced that Sears-Duru would leave the Warriors at the end of the season.

 Sears-Duru rejoined Ontario Blues before joining Ealing Trailfinders for the 2017–18 season.